Geometry of Spectral Curves and All Order Dispersive Integrable System: Geometry of the spectral curve

-\begin{definition} We call "ramification points of order $k$", the zeroes of order $k \geq 1$ of the meromorphic $1$-form $\mathrm{d}X$.
-If $a\in\curve$ is a ramification point, the corresponding value $X(a)$ is called a branchpoint.
-All the other points $z \in \mathcal{C}$ at which $X(z)$ is analytical, are called "regular points". \end{definition}
+\begin{definition} We call ``ramif\/ication points of order $k$'', the zeroes of order $k \geq 1$ of the meromorphic $1$-form $\mathrm{d}X$.
+If $a\in\curve$ is a ramif\/ication point, the corresponding value $X(a)$ is called a branchpoint.
+All the other points $z \in \mathcal{C}$ at which $X(z)$ is analytical, are called ``regular points''. \end{definition}

-\begin{definition} We say that a branchpoint $x_a$ is simple if $X^{-1}(\{x_a\})$ consists in $d - 1$ points, one of them being a ramification point of order $1$, and all the remaining ones being regular points. \end{definition}
+\begin{definition} We say that a branchpoint $x_a$ is simple if $X^{-1}(\{x_a\})$ consists in $d - 1$ points, one of them being a ramif\/ication point of order $1$, and all the remaining ones being regular points. \end{definition}